 - i.
-The structure of an international sale of goods transaction. - ii.
-The structure of a contract for the international sale of goods. - iii.
+The structure of an international sale of goods transaction. - The structure of a contract for the international sale of goods. - iii.
 The international documents and conventions applicable to an international sale of goods transaction. - iv.
-Protection of the seller/exporter of goods against nonperformance by the buyer/importer. - v.
-The protection of the buyer/importer of goods against nonperformance by the seller/exporter. - vi.
+Protection of the seller/exporter of goods against non-performance by the buyer/importer. - v.
+The protection of the buyer/importer of goods against non-performance by the seller/exporter. - vi.
 The Vienna Convention on the International Sale of Goods (CISG). - vii.
 Passing of the risk. - viii.
 Bills of lading. - ix.
 Letters of credit. - x.
-The adoption of the CISG by South Africa.

-LITD7920 International Trade Dispute Settlement (37 credits)
+The adoption of the CISG by South Africa. - LITD7920 International Trade Dispute Settlement (37 credits)

-- Understand international dispute settlement mechanisms and be able to determine the jurisdiction and the relevant institution in a specific dispute; - ii.
+- i.
+Understand international dispute settlement mechanisms and be able to determine the jurisdiction and the relevant institution in a specific dispute; - ii.
 Explain the different dispute settlement mechanisms; and - iii.
 Introduce effective dispute settlement mechanisms in an international trade transaction.

-- viii.
-Dispute settlement mechanisms of the World Bank, IMF, World Trade Organization, EU, NAFTA and SADC. - ix.
-The process of international dispute settlement and alternative dispute resolution methods.

-LMCR7900 Copyright Law (37 credits) (see description above)
+- i.
+Dispute settlement mechanisms of the World Bank, IMF, World Trade Organization, EU, NAFTA and SADC. - ii.
+The process of international dispute settlement and alternative dispute resolution methods. - LMCR7900 Copyright Law (37 credits) (see description above) - LIPL7900 International Intellectual Property Law (37 credits)